apache/bigtop/bigtop-deploy/juju/hadoop-kafka/README.md

     * Colocated on the NameNode unit
   * Slave (DataNode and NodeManager)
     * 3 separate units
+  * Kafka
+  * Flume-Kafka
+    * Colocated on the Kafka unit
+  * Zookeeper
+    * 3 separate units
   * Client (Hadoop endpoint)
   * Plugin (Facilitates communication with the Hadoop cluster)
     * Colocated on the Client unit
+  * Flume-HDFS
+    * Colocated on the Client unit
   * Ganglia (Web interface for monitoring cluster metrics)
     * Colocated on the Client unit
   * Rsyslog (Aggregate cluster syslog events in a single location)
     * Colocated on the Client unit

+The Flume-HDFS unit provides an Apache Flume agent featuring an Avro source, memory channel, and HDFS sink.
+This agent supports a relation with the Flume-Kafka charm (apache-flume-kafka) to ingest messages published to a given Kafka topic into HDFS.

 Deploying this bundle results in a fully configured Apache Bigtop cluster on any supported cloud, which can be scaled to meet workload demands.

 # Deploying